 The Psychology of Habit Formation: How to Stick to It

-The Habit Loop: Your Brain's Automation Blueprint
+The Habit Loop: How Your Brain Automates Habits

 Step 1: The Cue (The Trigger)